davepinch/pinchy.cc/content/the-advertisement/the-advertisement.md

 ---
 title: "The Advertisement"
-type: article
+next: "This is the only advertisement on the website."
 ---

-This is the only advertisement on the site.